top of page

 Authentic self-mastery and worldly comprehension demand persistent effort and the readiness to undergo difficult personal change.

-However, it's crucial to keep in mind that these experiences have a price and don't always reflect our strength or perception of reality.
+However, it's crucial to remember that these experiences come at a price and don't always reflect our strength or our perception of reality.

 Instead, they might inspire us to progressively increase our strength and reconsider how we view the world.